In order to register for First Light Marathon, you must sign up for one of the packages.

 Half marathon runners must be at least 16 years old.

 The First Light Marathon of 2025 will be the 25th of January.

-Runners from New Zealand who signed up for the race only, can pick their goodie bag up in the start/finish area the 19th of January between 6 pm and 8 pm.
+Runners from New Zealand who signed up for the race only, can pick their goodie bag at Trust Tairawhiti, 50 The Esplanade on 19th of January between 6 pm and 8 pm.
 Or at the starting area at Midway Surf Club on Race day from 05:00.